jaysoo/slides/slides.md

 - Allows a function to access non-local variables even when invoked outsides of its lexical scope.

-- It's actually very simple!
+- Let's see an example!

 ---